 Connect to AAUW: 800-326-AAUW, x:2289 (10:00am to 5:00pm EST)

 About AAUW National

 The American Association of University Women (AAUW) is a nationwide network of more than 100,000 members and donors, 1,000 branches, and 500 college/university institution partners.
-For 129 years, AAUW members have examined and taken positions on the fundamental issues of the day– educational, social, economic, and political.
+Since 1881, AAUW members have examined and taken positions on the fundamental issues of the day– educational, social, economic, and political.
 Our commitment to our mission is reflected in all aspects of our work.

 AAUW advances equity for women and girls through advocacy, education, philanthropy, and research.

 By joining AAUW, you belong to a community that breaks through educational and economic barriers so that all women have a fair chance.

 AAUW National Activities

 About the Funds, Groups and Foundations We Support

 Educational Opportunities Fund The Educational Opportunities Fund supports educational and lifelong learning opportunities that give women a chance for a lifetime of success.
 Some of our programs include Fellowships and Grants; the Fellows Alumnae Initiative, which inspires women by providing access to the network of past and current AAUW fellows and grantees; and the Undergraduate Scholarship Clearinghouse, which educates women by allowing students to find and apply for much-needed scholarships from AAUW branches across the country.